-For over 70 years, our school has provided a home for some of the finest teachers in America, where the creation and rehearsal of many famous ballets took place, and where many of the country renowned dancers and choreographers attended classes and went on to professional careers in dance companies, on Broadway and in film and television.
+For over 83 years, our school has provided a home to some of the finest teachers in America.
+The studio has been a place of creation for a number of famous ballets (including Agnes de Mille's RODEO), and a place of rehearsal and practice for many of America's renowned dancers and choreographers, many of whom go on to professional stage careers in the Ballet, on Broadway, and in film and television.

-If you are interested in becoming an F-1 Student, submitted below are the links for further information:
+If you are interested in becoming a Ballet Arts F-1 Student, more information is below:

 As a future F-1 student, you need an I-20 form from Ballet Arts.